 Enterobius vermicularis, also called pinworm, is one of the most common nematode infections in the world.
 Originally, E. vermicularis was named Oxyuris vermicularis.
 Humans are the only natural host for this infection.
 Transmission occurs in people who are living in crowded environments and usually occurs within families.
 The worms are tiny, thread-like, and whitish.
 The worm is named after the characteristic pin-like tail present on the posterior part of female worms.

 Infection most commonly occurs in children, but any individual is susceptible to E. vermicularis infection.
 People from tropical climates and school-aged children are the most vulnerable.
-Infection is caused by ingestion of the pinworm eggs.
+Infection is caused by the ingestion of the pinworm eggs.
 Route of infection is most commonly through the fecal-oral route.

 The male to female infection frequency is 2 to 1.
 However, a female predominance of infection is seen in those between the ages of 5 and 14 years.
 It most commonly affects children younger than 18 years of age.
 It is also commonly seen in adults who take care of children, institutionalized children.
 Center for Disease Control and Prevention data indicates that there about 40 million people estimated to have been infected in the United States.
 Transmission can occur via contact with contaminated clothes, bedding, personal care products, and furniture.
 Fecal-oral is the most common mode of transmission.
 Rarely, transmission can occur via inhalation mode when eggs are inhaled and then subsequently swallowed.